rohitgurjar2207/Github-Detective/README.md

 <h3>Features</h3>

 <b>Search:</b> Users can enter a GitHub username and click a button to search for the profile.
-Profile Display: The app displays the profile picture, username, bio, number of followers, and number of repositories for the searched profile.
+<b>Profile Display:</b> The app displays the profile picture, username, bio, number of followers, and number of repositories for the searched profile.
-Error Handling: If the entered username is not found or there is an error in fetching the data, an error message is displayed.
+<b>Error Handling:</b> If the entered username is not found or there is an error in fetching the data, an error message is displayed.
-Responsive Design: The app is designed to work well on both desktop and mobile devices.
+<b>Responsive Design:</b> The app is designed to work well on both desktop and mobile devices.
-Technologies Used
+<h3>Technologies Used</h3>
 React.js
 GitHub API
 HTML/CSS
-Getting Started
+<h3>Getting Started</h3>
 To run this project locally, follow these steps:

 Clone this repository to your local machine using: